k8ssandra/k8ssandra/docs/content/en/docs/faqs/_index.md

 In addition to the set of components, it's important to emphasize that K8ssandra is really a collection of experience from the community of Cassandra + Kubernetes users, packaged and ready for everyone to use freely.

+### What computing challenges does K8ssandra solve?

+Backup and restores, repair, monitoring all wired up for you already.
+More that managing state with operator

 ### How do I get started and install K8ssandra?

 It's easy!
 There are several options, but we recommend using [Helm](https://helm.sh/docs/intro/install/) commands.
 If you haven't already, use git to clone this repo to your local environment.
-Starting from https://github.com/k8ssandra/k8ssandra, notice the Code button.
+Starting from https://github.com/k8ssandra/k8ssandra notice the Code button.
 Copy the desired protocol - such as `git@github.com:k8ssandra/k8ssandra.git` for SSH.
 Then on your machine, enter:

 `git clone git@github.com:k8ssandra/k8ssandra.git`